angulardart/site-angulardart/src/_tutorials/get-data/fetch-data.md

 To make an HTTP GET request from within a web app, you need to provide a URI (Uniform Resource Identifier) for the resource.
-A URI (Uniform Resource Identifier) is a character string that uniquely names a resource.
+A URI is a character string
+that uniquely names a resource.
 A URL (Uniform Resource Locator) is a specific kind of URI that also provides the location of a resource.